angelinesingh17-sys/Excel-assignment/README.md

-README – Excel Formula Functions Workbook
-Overview
+📘 Overview

-This workbook demonstrates the usage of commonly used Microsoft Excel formulas for performing calculations, logical operations, text manipulation, and data analysis.
-Each worksheet contains sample data and examples to help users understand how these functions work in real-world scenarios.
+This Excel Practice Assignment is designed to help learners understand and apply commonly used Excel formulas and text functions.
+The exercises cover basic mathematical functions, logical functions, conditional calculations, and text manipulation techniques.

+🎯 Learning Objectives

+By completing this assignment, you will learn how to:

+Perform basic calculations using Excel functions.
+Analyze data using statistical functions.
+Apply logical conditions with the IF function.
+Use conditional aggregation functions.
+Extract and manipulate text from cells.
-Functions Covered
+📋 Functions Covered
 1. SUM()

-Purpose: Adds all numbers in a specified range.
+Adds a range of numbers.

 Syntax:

-=SUM(range)
+=SUM(number1, [number2], ...)

 Example:

 =SUM(B2:B10)

+Returns the total of values from cells B2 to B10.

-2. MIN()
+2. COUNT()

-Purpose: Returns the smallest value in a range.
+Counts the number of cells containing numeric values.

 Syntax:

-=MIN(range)
+=COUNT(value1, [value2], ...)

 Example:

-=MIN(B2:B10)
-3. MAX()

-Purpose: Returns the largest value in a range.

-Syntax:

-=MAX(range)

-Example:

-=MAX(B2:B10)
-4. COUNT()

-Purpose: Counts the number of cells containing numeric values.

-Syntax:

-=COUNT(range)

-Example:

 =COUNT(B2:B10)

+Returns the count of numeric entries in the range.

-5. AVERAGE()
+3. AVERAGE()

-Purpose: Calculates the arithmetic mean of a set of numbers.
+Calculates the arithmetic mean of a range of numbers.

 Syntax:

-=AVERAGE(range)
+=AVERAGE(number1, [number2], ...)

 Example:

 =AVERAGE(B2:B10)
-6. AVERAGEIF()

-Purpose: Calculates the average of cells that meet a specified condition.
+Returns the average value of the selected range.

+4. MIN()

+Returns the smallest value in a range.

 Syntax:

-=AVERAGEIF(range, criteria, average_range)
+=MIN(number1, [number2], ...)

 Example:

-=AVERAGEIF(A2:A10,"Sales",B2:B10)
-7. AVERAGEIFS()

-Purpose: Calculates the average of cells that satisfy multiple conditions.
+=MIN(B2:B10)

+Returns the minimum value.

+5. MAX()

+Returns the largest value in a range.

 Syntax:

-=AVERAGEIFS(average_range, criteria_range1, criteria1, ...)
+=MAX(number1, [number2], ...)

 Example:

-=AVERAGEIFS(C2:C20,A2:A20,"Sales",B2:B20,"East")
+=MAX(B2:B10)

+Returns the maximum value.

+🔍 Logical Function
-8. IF()
+6. IF()

-Purpose: Performs a logical test and returns one value if TRUE and another if FALSE.
+Performs a logical test and returns different values based on the result.

 Syntax: